odubno/instagram-analyzer/README.md

 # Instagram Scraper - from IPython to Flask

 Welcome!

-**Today we’ll take an IPython Notebook, detailing how to run analysis using Instagram data, and convert it into a Flask app that pulls data from the Instagram API, analyze the data via Pandas, and then display charts and graphs using matplotlib.**
+**Today we’ll take an IPython Notebook that pulls data from the Instagram API and then analyzes the data via Pandas and convert it into a Flask app that also displays charts and graphs using matplotlib based on the data analysis.**

->IPython Notebook is my personal favorite for constucting scripts and getting quick analysis on data.
-But how do you get your graphs and findings onto the web for others to use?
+ADD IMAGE

+*This is a guest post by ____, a Python developer...*

-In the first two parts, we'll begin by first structuring our working environment and in the 3rd part we'll work on pulling in our back-end logic that I personally always run in IPython Notebook.
+In the first two parts, we'll begin by structuring our working environment and in the third part we'll work on porting the back-end logic from the IPython Notebook to the Flask application:

 1. *Part One*: Setup the local development environment along with the basic Flask app.
 1. *Part Two*: Setup the production environment on Heroku and push the current application to the cloud.
-1. *Part Three*: Add in the back-end logic to access the Instagram API, process the data with Pandas/Numpy, and create the charts with matplotlib for analysis.
+1. *Part Three*: Add in the back-end logic to access the Instagram API, process the data with Pandas/Numpy, and create the charts with matplotlib.

-Having focused solely on data science, we're excited to present how to take an IPython Notebook, containing all of our data work, and strip out the relevant parts to build out the Flask back-end and then add a nice front-end so that our work can be displayed in a browser for the world to see.
+We're excited to present how to take an IPython Notebook, containing all of our data work, and strip out the relevant parts to build out the Flask back-end and then add a nice front-end so that our work can be displayed in a browser for the world to see.

-> Keep in mind that this is a low-level tutorial for those looking to get familiar with Flask, understand the development workflow, and deploy a basic app to Heroku.
+> Keep in mind that this is a low-level tutorial for those looking to get familiar with Flask, understand the development workflow, convert code from IPython to Flask, and deploy a basic app to Heroku.

 Enjoy!